Salmon Mousse

 - Transfer the salmon mousse to a professional pastry bag fitted with a large star tip (or an airtight container if serving as a dip).

 - Refrigerate for a minimum of 30 minutes.
-This critical thermal resting phase solidifies the cream cheese, locking the airy structure in place for flawless piping.
+This critical chilling phase solidifies the cream cheese, locking the airy structure in place for flawless piping.

 - To serve, pipe the chilled mousse heavily into the hollowed cherry tomatoes, celery sticks, and onto the cucumber rounds.
 Serve immediately.